rust-lang/rfcs/text/0000-delegation.md

 }
 ```

 This is an example of a "restricted type" without using a trait.
-We can easily delegate the methods we want to the inner Vec, thereby restricting access to functionality we don't want to expose.
+We can easily delegate the methods we want to the inner `Vec`, thereby restricting access to functionality we don't want to expose.

 ## Inherent Traits